alduinsh/Ml_analysis_forecast_system/README.md

-# ERP with ML system for manufacturing company
+# analytical system for a cosmetics manufacturing plant
+step 1 designing an algorithm for demand forecasting step 2 designing an algorithm for calculating raw materials based on growth

 The system includes microservices